Daily High to Daily Low: Is It Safe to Buy Huntington Bancshares Incorporated (HBAN)?

 Piper Sandler gave a rating of “Neutral” to HBAN, setting the target price at $13.50 in the report published on July 08th of the current year.

-Volatility was left at 3.11%, however, over the last 30 days, the volatility rate increased by 3.27%, as shares sank -1.72% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.62% upper at present.
+Volatility was left at 3.20%, however, over the last 30 days, the volatility rate increased by 3.31%, as shares surge +1.13% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.46% upper at present.

-During the last 5 trading sessions, HBAN fell by -1.79%, which changed the moving average for the period of 200-days by -11.73% in comparison to the 20-day moving average, which settled at $13.63.
-In addition, Huntington Bancshares Incorporated saw -14.59% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HBAN rose by +3.54%, which changed the moving average for the period of 200-days by -12.42% in comparison to the 20-day moving average, which settled at $13.63.
+In addition, Huntington Bancshares Incorporated saw -12.65% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading